ChiefAM/FinalProject/README.md

 # FinalProject
 Point of Sale System done in java

 Final project (Name to be determined) by Anthony Mouawad AKA ChiefAM

+Its my first program!!

 Main Features:
 - Making sales